-- DO NOT jerk your foot off the accelerator.
+- DO NOT panic. - Grip the steering wheel firmly and steer the vehicle as straight as possible.
+Avoid quick maneuvers.
+You may need to counter-steer to compensate for "pull" created by the failed tire. - DO NOT stomp on the brake.
+This abruptly shifts the vehicle's weight forward, making it nose-dive and pull toward the blown-out side. - DO NOT jerk your foot off the accelerator.
 Just ease back on the accelerator slowly and gently to continue momentum.
 The deflated tire will slow the vehicle. - If you must change lanes to get to a safe stopping place, use your signals to warn other motorists and change lanes smoothly and carefully after you are certain the lane is clear. - Let the vehicle coast to a stop, gently steering to a safe stopping place off the traffic lanes of the road.
-Don't worry about damaging the tire or wheel rim by driving on it.
+Do not worry about damaging the tire or wheel rim by driving on it.
 A tire or wheel replacement is cheaper than damaging the vehicle or injuring yourself. - When you have come to a stop, activate your hazard flashers to warn other motorists, then exit the vehicle carefully. - Set out flares or other warning devices.